moq-wg/moq-transport/draft-ietf-moq-transport.md

 The server sends a `GOAWAY` message to initiate session migration ({{session-migration}}) with an optional URI.

-The server MUST terminate the session with a Protocol Violation ({{session-termination}}) if it receives a GOAWAY message.
-The client MUST terminate the session with a Protocol Violation ({{session-termination}}) if it receives multiple GOAWAY messages.
+The server MUST terminate the session with a SESSION_PROTOCOL_VIOLATION ({{session-termination}}) if it receives a GOAWAY message.
+The client MUST terminate the session with a SESSION_PROTOCOL_VIOLATION ({{session-termination}}) if it receives multiple GOAWAY messages.

 ~~~
 GOAWAY Message {